Dark Tranquillity: Fiction (2006–2009)

 In 2007, Fiction was released, which in turn, saw a return of Stanne's clean vocals, and the first female guest vocalist since Projector.
 The album also saw writing style that combined the stylings of Projector and Haven, with the more aggressive traits of Character and Damage Done.
 At this time, Dark Tranquillity toured with The Haunted, Into Eternity, and Scar Symmetry for the North America Metal for the Masses Tour.
 They also toured the UK in early 2008 along with Omnium Gatherum.
 They returned to the US during spring 2008 with Arch Enemy.
-On the band's official website they announced that bass guitarist Niklasson left the band in August 2008 due to personal reasons with no hard feelings between him and the band.
+On the band's official website they announced that bass guitarist Niklasson left the band in August 2008 for personal reasons with no hard feelings between him and the band.
 On 19 September 2008, the band found a new bassist in Dimension Zero guitarist Daniel Antonsson, who also was a guitarist for Soilwork.
 On 25 May 2009, reissues of Projector, Haven, and Damage Done were released.